kytta/pretty-money/README.md

 ## Difference from `toLocaleString`

 ECMAScript's `Number` has a method `toLocaleString`, which has a similar idea.
-It too can be used to format numbers as financial values and it even has a lot of built-in locales.
+It too can be used to format numbers as financial values, and it even has a lot of built-in locales.
 However, the output of it is different on different Node.js versions and browsers:

 ```js
 let price = (10000).toLocaleString("ru", {